RAUC

 Custom partitioning and system.conf

-Because the implemented rauc configuration is just an example by us, you are able to change the partitioning and change the system.conf which is used by rauc.
+The implemented rauc configuration is just an example, you will need to tailor the partitioning and system.conf according to your needs.

 For more informations, please refer to RAUC partitioning